 Giessel and her allies say that the higher taxes will help offset costs assumed by municipalities that the pipeline travels through.
 But Dunleavy opposes them, saying that they could make the project unaffordable.

 The House has done much less with the gasline bill.
-Utqiagvik Democratic Rep. Robyn Burke, a co-chair of the House Resources Committee, has drafted a rewrite of the bill, but has yet to unveil it.
+Utqiagvik Democratic Rep. Robyn Frier, a co-chair of the House Resources Committee, has drafted a rewrite of the bill, but has yet to unveil it.
 Her version is noticed for Friday afternoon’s House Resources Committee meeting.

 The House and Senate majorities also have several priorities.
 These include an elections bill that was sent to Dunleavy 10 days ago, which he has a week left to act on.
 Other legislative priorities are revenue measures such as the S-corp tax and the internet tax, and the pension bill.